 The purchase method of accounting is used to account for the acquisition of subsidiaries.
-The cost of an acquisition is measured as the fair value of the assets given or liabilities incurred or assumed at the date of acquisition.
-Acquisition-related costs are recognised in the consolidated statement of income as incurred.
+The cost of an acquisition is measured as the fair value of the assets given or liabilities incurred or assumed at the date of acquisition, plus costs directly attributable to the acquisition.
 The excess of the cost of acquisition over the fair value of the Group's share of the identifiable net assets acquired is recorded as goodwill.
-Goodwill arising from acquisition of subsidiaries is reported separately in the accompanying consolidated balance sheet.
+Goodwill arising from acquisition of subsidiaries is reported separately in the accompanying interim consolidated balance sheet.
 Goodwill is tested annually for impairment and carried at cost, net of any accumulated impairment losses, if any.